 Wedge issues are used by politicians and the media to widen gaps between us and rile up their fan bases.
 That only works when we’re uninformed.
 Our goal with The Wedge is to approach the most divisive political issues of our time by considering each others’ points of view and experiences.
-We created a quiz to help users learn about the issues and explore their own politics.
+We created a quiz to help users learn about the issues & explore their own politics.

 The Wedge is a project that we made internally, which freed us up to make decisions autonomously.
-That autonomy meant that we needed to be hyper-critical of ourselves at every turn.
+That meant that we needed to be hyper-critical of ourselves at every turn.
 When we began this project, all we knew was that we wanted to make something that addressed the growing partisan divide in our country.
 We aimed at making something that was accessible, non-polarizing, and engaging.
 We ultimately landed on a quiz that roped in users curious about what their quantified politics looked like and which candidates aligned with their views.
 With the user engaged, we integrated a lot of educational elements they could interact with.